-Every autumn, the city center is transformed into a state of exception for around two weeks: this is when the Michaelis-Kirchweih Fair begins – the “queen of Franconian fairs.”
-From Fürther Freiheit to Königsplatz, market stalls, food stands, and fairground rides attract visitors.
-It's not just the residents of Fürth who spend their lunch breaks or evenings at the festival during this time.
+Every autumn, the city center is transformed for around two weeks as the Michaelis-Kirchweih Fair—the so called “queen of Franconian fairs”—takes over.
+From Fürther Freiheit to Königsplatz, market stalls, food vendors, and fair rides draw visitors from near and far.
+It’s not just locals who spend their lunch breaks or evenings at the festival during this time.

-The Michaelis-Kirchweih Fair is the largest street fair in southern Germany and also one of the oldest and largest fairs in Franconia.
-Its unique blend of traditional market and cheerful folk festival attracts around 1.5 million visitors every year.
-Hardly any other fair in the region exudes such a relaxed atmosphere.
-A special highlight is the large harvest festival parade, which winds its way through the entire city center of Fürth every year.
-Festive floats, music groups, clubs, and, of course, the harvest queen delight thousands of spectators along the route—including many guests from neighboring Nuremberg.
-Those who can't be there in person are in luck: the parade is broadcast annually on Bavarian television.
+The Michaelis-Kirchweih Fair is the largest street fair in southern Germany and one of the oldest and largest in Franconia.
+Its unique blend of traditional market and lively folk festival attracts around 1.5 million visitors each year.
+Few other fairs in the region offer such a relaxed atmosphere.
+A special highlight is the large harvest festival parade, which winds its way through Fürth’s city center every year.
+Festive floats, marching bands, clubs, and, of course, the harvest queen delight thousands of spectators along the route—including many visitors from neighboring Nuremberg.
+Those who can’t be there in person are in luck: the parade is broadcast annually on Bavarian television.

-Since 2018, the Michaelis-Kirchweih Fair has been officially recognized as intangible cultural heritage – and looks back on over 900 years of living tradition.
-However, this is hardly noticeable: in keeping with a truly royal modesty.
+In 2018, the Michaelis-Kirchweih Fair has been officially recognized as intangible cultural heritage and looks back on more than 900 years of living tradition—yet it retains a sense of modesty befitting its royal title.

 From 11 a.m. to 11 p.m. (last orders at 10:45 p.m.)